ccaccioppo/Network-File-Shares-and-Permissions/README.md

 <img src="https://i.imgur.com/HzkNmDO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Restart and then log in to the Client1 VM as the user you added to the ACCOUNTANTS group.
-Navigate to the shared folder on DC-1 by typing \\dc-1 in File Explorer.
-Attempt to access the accounting folder.
-It should now be accessible since the user is part of the group with permissions.
+Restart the Client1 VM and log in using the account you added to the ACCOUNTANTS group.
+Open File Explorer and type \\dc-1 in the address bar to access the shared folders on DC-1.
+Try opening the accounting folder.
+Since the user is now part of the group with the correct permissions, you should be able to access it without any issues.
 </p>
 <br />